bytebl33d/bytebl33d.github.io/_posts/2024-08-17-proxmox-homelab-part4.md

 By implementing this rule, Suricata will trigger an alert when it detects a pattern consistent with an ASREPRoast attack, helping to protect your domain from this common exploitation method.

 # Conclusion
+In this part we have seen how we can leverage Suricata to detect malicious traffic on our network.
+We have also learned how we can write our own rules based on IOCs.
 By implementing these custom rules, you can enhance the security of your Active Directory lab environment, gaining visibility into specific attacks and unauthorized access attempts.
-Stay tuned for the next part of the series, where we'll dive deeper into securing our home lab!